haagahelia/ohke-teknologiat/05_es6_node/NodeJS_demo/99_tasks/Task24S.md

 So just calm down and think through and make sure you have all details correctly.

-### Install DBeaver to ( 1. create DB, 2. insert and ) 3. read the data in the tables
+### Install DBeaver Community Edition to ( 1. create DB, 2. insert and ) 3. view the inserted or changed data in the tables

 Also for DBeaver it's possible to do the cold-file installation.
-Just download the community edition zip file and extract to some folder.
+Just download the **zip file** and extract to some folder.
+E.g. c/users/susanne/dbeaver.
 And start the .exe application.

 [More info about database connection set up and how to use DBeaver here, page 11 or so](https://github.com/haagahelia/ohke-teknologiat/blob/master/05_es6_node/NodeJS_demo/01_database/CreatingDatabase_for_IdeaCaseBackend.pdf)